suryadipnag/openstack-vim-driver/docs/user-guide/tosca-templates.md

 The following sections detail how particular types are implemented by this driver and details any limitations to using them.

+You may also choose to read [TOSCA NFV Types](tosca-nfv-types.md) if interested in using types from the NFV profile.

 # Compute

 | API    | Supported |